 Psalm 144 – War and Peace

-This Psalm has the title, A Psalm of David.
-It was written from the time when David came to be recognized as the king over all the tribes of Israel, and expresses his heart for the nation in both war and peace.
+This psalm has the title A Psalm of David.
+It is believed to have been written near the time David came to be recognized as the king over all the tribes of Israel, and the psalm expresses David’s heart for the nation in both war and peace.

-“It appears from verse 2 and verse 10 of this Psalm, that it was composed after David’s accession to the throne.
-And it is evident, from verse 5, &c. that he had more enemies still to conquer, such as the Philistines, &c.”
-(George Horne)
+“It appears from verse 2 and verse 10 of this psalm, that it was composed after David’s accession to the throne.
+And it is evident, from verse 5, etc. that he had more enemies still to conquer, such as the Philistines, etc.” (George Horne)

 A. Prayer and worship regarding seasons of war.